ekkis/js-prototypes/README.md

   `{a:1, b:1, c:1}.notIn({a:2,b:2}) // returns ['c']`

   ### getpath path
-  ### setpath path value
+  ### setpath path value init = false
+  ### init path value

   This function pair gets and sets deeply embedded values in an object.
-Both work regardless of whether the path exists, creating it as needed and the path can be expressed in dots or slashes, whichever is more comfortable to the user:
+Paths can be specified in dots or slashes.  *getpath* returns *undefined* when a path does not exist.
+  *setpath* will create the path when it doesn't exist, unless the *init* parameter is set to true, in which case the alias *init* may be used
   ```js
   var o = {}
   o.setpath('a/b/c', 1)